Rep. Jared Polis, millionaire tech entrepreneur, eyes Colorado governorship

 There are less than 600 known lesbian, gay, bisexual, transgender and queer elected officials in the U.S. — just 0.1 percent of all elected officials across the country — according to the Victory Institute, a nonprofit that trains and promotes LGBTQ political hopefuls.
 But in this election cycle, a record number of LGBTQ Americans, who make up an estimated 4.5 percent of the U.S. population, are seeking office.
 Can these candidates help the LGBTQ community reach more proportionate representation?
 In a new NBC Out special series, “The 0.1 Percent,” NBC News profiles a handful of the hundreds of out Americans who are on the ballot this November.

 But is it too late to stop the Polis train?
-The Colorado Democrat is consistently seven points ahead in the polls and has thus far spent more than $20 million of his own fortune to boost his campaign.
+The Colorado Democrat is consistently 7points ahead in the polls and has thus far spent more than $20 million of his own fortune to boost his campaign.
 The Republican nominee, State Treasurer Walker Stapleton, has spent just $13 million in total.
-And of course, Polis has plenty more to spend — he’s the third-richest member of Congress, according to Forbes, and his fortune clocks in at over $300 million.
+And of course, Polis has plenty more to spend — he’s the third-richest member of Congress, according to Forbes, with a fortune that clocks in at over $300 million.

 “I’m beholden to no one except voters,” Polis said in an interview with NBC News.

-Polis made his wealth by bringing his parents’ greeting card company online, and then more when he founded and sold ProFlowers.com for hundreds of millions of dollars in cash.
+Polis made his wealth by bringing his parents’ greeting-card company online, and then more when he founded and sold ProFlowers.com for hundreds of millions in cash.
 After establishing himself as a philanthropist, Polis segued into a new role as an education advocate, holding office on the Colorado State Board of Education and going on to found several charter schools.

-In 2000, he changed his name from Schutz to Polis, his mother’s maiden name, and later founded a Colorado-based tech startup accelerator called Techstars.
+In 2000, he changed his name from Schutz to Polis, his mother’s maiden name, and later founded a Colorado-based tech start-up accelerator called Techstars.
 Some of his resume seems designed to have electoral appeal: He also founded Patriot Boot Camp, which helps veterans start businesses.
-In 2008, he ran for Congress and was elected to Colorado’s 2nd Congressional District.
+In 2008, he was elected to Colorado’s 2nd Congressional District.

 He has key alliances with the drivers of the new Colorado economy — “cannabusiness,” high tech, manufacturing unions and green energy.
-He is also backed by the popular current governor, term-limited John Hickenlooper, a Democrat.
-Polis has fundraised with Hillary Clinton, and on Wednesday he attended two rallies with Bernie Sanders.
+He is also backed by the popular governor, John Hickenlooper, a term-limited Democrat.
+Polis has fundraised with Hillary Clinton, and on Wednesday he attended two rallies with Sen. Bernie Sanders, I-Vt.

-Polis is also gay, which, if he wins, means he would become the first out gay man ever elected governor in the U.S. Somehow, though, Polis’ sexuality and his potential to make LGBTQ history are a nonissue in Colorado, a state where voters in 1992 passed a ballot initiative that banned anti-discrimination ordinances (the initiative was later struck down by the Supreme Court, which in 1996 deemed it unconstitutional).
+Polis is also gay, which, if he wins, means he would become the first out gay man elected governor in the U.S. Somehow, though, Polis’ sexuality and his potential to make LGBTQ history are a nonissue in Colorado, a state where voters in 1992 passed a ballot initiative that banned anti-discrimination ordinances (the initiative was struck down by the Supreme Court in 1996, which deemed it unconstitutional).

 Since the early ’90s, Colorado’s demographics have changed in such a way that are even more favorable to a candidate like Polis.
 The state’s population has nearly doubled, thanks to an influx of liberal outsiders who have moved to the Centennial State for the same kind of job opportunities that made Polis so wealthy.

-On Monday, Polis met his opponent, Republican Walker Stapleton, at the Colorado Gubernatorial Candidates Forum in Arvada, a city just northwest of downtown Denver.
+On Monday, Polis met Stapleton at a candidates' forum in Arvada, a city just northwest of downtown Denver.
 The moderated engagement was hosted by a consortium of local chambers of commerce.
 Polis took the stage in a ill-fitting suit and blue sneakers, reflecting a dubious honor he received in 2014 from GQ as having the “worst style” of any member of Congress (the men’s magazine did, however, later credit him with upgrading his style).

 “As a Colorado native, I have seen our state change and grow,” he added.
 “Obviously one of the most tangible things we deal with today is a lot more traffic and congestion, and it’s threatening our way of life.”